-In line with the Company's policy, Mr. Case was granted awards under the ISP in February 2013 and under the LPP in March 2013.
+In line with the Company's Remuneration Policy, Mr. Case was granted awards under the ISP in February 2014 and under the LPP in March 2014.
 The resulting number of restricted stock units and performance share units and the associated performance conditions are set forth below.